 Dilpreet Sall: We know that organisations need to invest in AI because so much more data is being generated than ever before.
 Whether that’s in a structured format or an unstructured format, we know that there’s a lot of it.
 And businesses struggle to extract the value from all that data.

 The businesses that figure out how to leverage artificial intelligence to capture data and process it in a meaningful way first are going to be able to address real business problems efficiently.
 They are the ones that are going to be the survivors of tomorrow.
 Most of the clients that we work with have already figured this out.

-IT leaders often face pressure to ensure initial AI pilot projects succeed to secure further funding.
-It is common for departments to spend months planning for a pilot instead of getting started with testing the feasibility of the technology.
+IT and business leaders often face pressure to ensure initial AI pilot projects succeed to secure further funding.
 Once an AI pilot project finally launches and the technical feasibility of the technology is proven, many hidden challenges can still emerge such as the integration complexities, high maintenance costs and the need for business process reengineering.
 How does Nexus FrontierTech’s AI Factory tackle these issues?

 Dilpreet Sall: In its simplest form, the factory is a framework to identify, prioritise, and execute pilot projects in a repeatable way continuous business impact is being shown.
 The real focus of AI Factory is all around just starting.
 We help organisations identify specific opportunities that exist and take advantage of artificial intelligence, all within a short timescale and with minimal investment.
 The approach is quite a simple one.
 The benefit is that here at Nexus we already have the expertise and the people skills needed to carry out something like this.

 Nexus’s AI Factory is a production programme inspired by a factory where products are made at speed and scale.
 Can you elaborate more on how AI Factory works?